What is 'NHS in Mind'?

 Hosted by therapist Alex James the hour long session is intended to provide a safe space where NHS staff can stop by and seek support amongst a group of their peers in a warm and welcoming environment.

 Road To Relaxation

-Join us every Wednesday for Road To Relaxation – a 45 minute session for all NHS Staff, designed to help you relax your body and mind.
+Join us on Wednesdays for Road To Relaxation – a 45 minute session for all NHS Staff, designed to help you relax your body and mind.